Onix-Systems/onix-flutter-project-generator/README.md

 </p>
 On the next screen, you can configure the project in more detail, enable or disable some components.
 Let's take a closer look at each item:

 * Flavorize.
 If enabled, the project will be configured with flavors.
 Dev and prod flavors are created, but if you need additional flavors, you can add their names to the input field here, separated by a space.
 To create flavors, use the flavorizer utility.
 * Generate signing key?
 Add Android signing key generation to the project.
 * Will you use Sonar?
 Add the Sonar configuration files to the project;
 * Integrate GraphQL?
 Add vase classes to the project to work with Graph QL
 * Router.
 Select the type of library for navigation (GoRouter/AutoRouter)
-* Localization
+* Localization.
 Select the type of localisation in the project
-* Theming
+* Theming.
 Select the type of work with the application theme.
 The option enables or disables the use of the theme_tailor library

 <p align="center">
 <a href="https://ibb.co/vhDBWgz"><img src="https://i.ibb.co/LrvPybp/4-options.png" alt="4-options" border="0"></a>
 </p>